After You Enroll

 - Rate Change Mailing: If Blue Cross and Blue Shield of Illinois (BCBSIL) changes your monthly premium, we’ll let you know in advance with a letter showing your new premium.

 - CMS Deductible Change Benefit Mailings: Each year, the Centers for Medicare & Medicaid Services (CMS) changes coinsurance, copayment, and deductible amounts that Medicare covers.
 We’ll let you know what those changes are.

 - Creditable Cover Letter: Creditable coverage means that you have a health care plan that meets a minimum set of criteria.
 Each year, you’ll receive a letter confirming that your plan meets the criteria.
 If you want to change your plan, you’ll need to show this letter when selecting a new plan.

 - Explanation of Benefits (EOB): You will receive an Explanation of Benefits statement that details what you have paid and indicates the level of benefits you've used.
 This statement is not a bill.
 Review the statement to be sure it is correct.
 If you think there are errors, call Customer Service.
 If you think you are the victim of fraud, report it immediately.

 Check Your ID Card

 Please note: You can start using your benefits on your effective date, even if your member ID card has not yet arrived in the mail.
 When it arrives, make sure the information on the card is correct.
 If there's a problem with your ID card or you need to order a new one, please call Blue Medicare Supplement Insurance Customer Service at 1-800-624-1723.
 We’re open from 7:00 a.m. – 7:00 p.m.
 CST, Monday through Friday.

 Make a Payment

 We offer four ways to pay your premium.
 Depending on which method you choose, you may or may not receive a printed bill.

-- Direct Billing: You will receive a monthly premium bill in the mail, and you may pay by check.
-Notices are mailed on the 15th of each month with a due date of the first of the next month.
+- Direct Billing: You will receive a premium bill in the mail, and you may pay by check.
+Notices are usually mailed approximately 18 days prior to the due date.
 For example, your premium due July 1 will be mailed around June 12.